 - 10. To record a different type of landmark by default, or to change the point on the vehicle/implement used to indicate the location of the landmark, tap Change landmark settings.
-For more information, see . - 11.
-To close the landmark buttons, tap ...
+For more information, see Field Manager (page 51). - 11.
+To close the landmark buttons, tap 1/2.